How Does Obesity Canada Work with Stakeholders?

 To achieve its mandate and strategic goals, OC will partner with variety of stakeholders including the public, health charities, professional associations, governments, universities, health organizations, other research agencies, industry and international organizations.

-OC mandate is to bridge the gap between researchers and the private sector in order to strengthen research training capacity, support the development of obesity innovations, and contribute to a healthy economy and society.
+OC bridges the gap between researchers and the private sector in order to strengthen research training capacity, support the development of obesity innovations, and contribute to a healthy economy and society.
 OC will enter into dialogue with all potential private sector partners in a variety of sectors related to the OC mission (food and nutrition, physical activity, pharmaceutical, insurance, surgery and equipment, etc).

 Obesity is increasing rapidly around the globe and at a considerably faster rate in developing countries due to globalization factors such economic and nutritional transitions.
 Many countries are developing national policies, inter-sectoral collaborative platforms, regulations and/or legislations, guidelines, and information initiatives to counteract the obesity epidemic.
 International bodies, such as the WHO are also developing obesity prevention strategies.
 The WHO obesity strategy, as an example, calls upon all stakeholders to take action at global, regional and local levels, recognizing that many of the key factors/determinants of obesity cross country borders and have implications for national policies.

-OC will also support international research and networking opportunities.
-The objectives of CON’s international partnership activities are:
+Obesity Canada is increasingly recognized as a leading research, education and advocacy organization globally.
+Obesity Canada will also support international research and networking opportunities.
+The objectives of Obesity Canada’s international partnership activities are:

-- To increase international recognition of Canadian obesity research;
+- To increase international recognition of Canadian obesity research, education, and advocacy efforts;

-- To facilitate effective international research cooperation ;
+- To facilitate effective international research, education, and advocacy cooperation ;

 - To provide opportunities for Canadian obesity researchers and students to gain international knowledge and intercultural skills necessary to address the global obesity challenge.